zalando/postgres-operator/docs/reference/cluster_manifest.md

    is taken from the `pod_priority_class_name` operator parameter, if not set then the default priority class is taken.
 The priority class itself must be defined in advance.

+* **shmVolume**
+  Start a database pod without limitations on shm memory.
+By default docker limit `/dev/shm` to `64M`, which could be not enough if PostgreSQL uses parallel workers heavily.
+If this option is enabled, to the target database pod will be mounted a new tmpfs volume to remove this limitation.

 ## Postgres parameters

 Those parameters are grouped under the `postgresql` top-level key.